People-Powered Fair Maps

 But the Minnesota constitution requires the legislature to draw the maps, doesn’t it?

 Yes, the Minnesota constitution requires that the legislature provide the final approval of the maps.
-However, we can and should create a special commission to provide draft maps to the legislature.
-The legislature retains the final authority to approve or vote down a map.
+However, Minnesota could create a special commission to provide draft maps to the legislature.
+The legislature retains the final authority to approve or reject a map.
+Or Minnesota could pass a constitutional amendment so that the legislature does not have the final authority to draw the maps.

 Paul Anderson, former Associate Justice of the Minnesota Supreme Court, and Nick Harper, Civic Engagement Manager for LWV Minnesota, spoke on a panel about the history of redistricting and potential reforms, which was sponsored by LWV St. Louis Park in March 2018.